preston-carter/fetch_analytics_project/DOCUMENTATION.md

     - Checking for orphaned records is not relevant here as each dataset has it's own primary key

-## 4. Questions for Stakeholder
+## 4. Questions for Stakeholders
-- To do: List questions that arose during analysis
+-
+- Ask about audience/customer for the data
+- Do we care to capture snapshots of any tables daily or incrementally in case of backfilling needs?
+  - Lifecycle Management: If this is necessary GCP has built in capability to automatically move
+  - Could also do this simpler with partitioning, but this might have increased storage costs compared to the above

-### Performance Considerations
+### Performance Considerations & Future Improvements
 - To do: Document any indexing strategies
 - To do: Explain partitioning decisions if applicable
 - To do: Note any potential scaling concerns

-## Future Improvements
 - To do: Document any potential enhancements
 - To do: Note areas for optimization